The Catalan parliament just declared independence from Spain | Fast Company

 The Catalan parliament just declared independence from Spain

 Catalonia’s separatist lawmakers burst into applause in Barcelona today after the regional parliament voted 70-10 in favor of creating an independent Republic.
-Alternatively, MPs opposed to succession waked out of the chamber, the New York Times reports.
+Alternatively, MPs opposed to succession walked out of the chamber, the New York Times reports.
 The vote to leave Spain comes as Madrid is preparing to enact a never-before-used provision in the Spanish constitution that will allow it to take direct control of the autonomous region.

-Mariano Rajoy, the Spanish prime minster, sent out a tweet immediately following the vote and asked for calm.
+Mariano Rajoy, the Spanish prime minister, sent out a tweet immediately following the vote and asked for calm.

 Pido tranquilidad a todos los españoles.
 El Estado de Derecho restaurará la legalidad en Cataluña.
 MR